evilcyber.com

 This article is for the recreational athlete who likes to do well at his runs or other cardio activities, but is not (yet) on the level of those who go for a half-marathon, or, by Jupiter, a full marathon.

-Nutrition requirements for endurance sports in the vicinity of that arena require planning that would be complete overkill for those whose goals are more centered around the idea of doing a good 5k.
+Nutrition requirements for endurance sports in that arena require planning that is complete overkill for those whose goals are more centered around the idea of doing a good 5k.

 Carbs, Carbs, Carbs